About CMU

 OfficeC346

 Christine is interested in stories, and how they matter in how we make sense of ourselves in our relationships with others.
+As a settler of Mennonite descent on Treaty 1 territory, story has become an important anchor in understanding and shaping her relationship to this land, her community, and her neighbours.
 An interactional sociolinguist, she examines the minute details of how we say what we say and what this means for the stories we tell and for us, the (co)-tellers.
-Her research projects have followed the threads of language and language learning through the stories of both migration experiences of Low German-speaking Mennonites from Mexico, as well as the transcultural learning experiences of university students.
+Her research projects have followed the threads of language, learning, and identit(ies), initially through the stories of migrants to Canada and now focusing on transcultural and transformative experiential learning of university students.

-After completing her Bachelor of Arts, Honours at the University of Winnipeg, she traded the prairies for the rolling hills of southern Ontario for a number of years, where she completed both a Master of Arts and PhD in German at the University of Waterloo.
+After completing her Bachelor of Arts (Honours) at the University of Winnipeg, she traded the prairies for the rolling hills of southern Ontario for a number of years, where she completed both a Master of Arts and PhD in German at the University of Waterloo.
+Since returning home to Winnipeg, she has also trained as a Trauma of Money Facilitator and serves as a Life Design Fellow for the Life Design Lab at Stanford University.

 Areas of Teaching